Clutter helps insects hibernate

 “Ideally, you should leave ten to 20 percent of the area standing over the winter, although the area should be a different one each year,” says Sabine Tappertzhofen of the German Society for the Protection of Birds, explaining the best approach.
 She consults with numerous other colleagues, golf facilities, gives tips on the optimal combination of golf & nature measures beyond fairways and greens.

-Deadwood, she explains, is extremely important to butterflies, for example, which often hatch in frost-free, moist tree cavities.
+Deadwood, she explains, is extremely important for butterflies, for example, which often hatch in frost-free, moist tree cavities.
 The increase in cell sap concentration prevents freezing in them.
 Large piles of deadwood provide them with the necessary moisture.

 While beetles often overwinter in the ground, dragonflies usually survive the cold season as eggs or larvae in hibernation.
-Here, the plants of lakes and watering places on golf courses play an important wool.
+Here, the plants of lakes and watering places on golf courses play an important part.
 The eggs are laid in their culms, so that the winter quarters are secured.
 Therefore, golf course operators who leave ponds in their natural state over the winter protect the species and ensure their continued existence.

 Clean bird boxes before winter